drfailov/DRM_Watch_v2/README.md

 You can include multiple watcfaces in firmware.
 As much as enough FLASH memory.\
 You can configure included wathfaces in file `_DRMWatch2.ino`.\
 Update number of included watchfaces, comment or uncomment needed watchfaces, check memory usage.\
+If no watchface is included in firmware, "Select WTF" text will appear on watchfaces screen.\
 Example:
 <p align="center"><img src="Photos/config_watchfaces.jpg" width="300"/></p>